Purchase Order Acknowledgment: What It Is and How to Process

 It should include the PO number and date, the buyer and supplier details, each line item with description, quantity, and unit price, the confirmed delivery date, the payment terms, and the order total.
 It should also clearly note any deviation from the original order.
 Those fields let the buyer compare the confirmation against the PO line by line.

 Upload the acknowledgment as a PDF, scan, or photo and let AI extraction capture the PO number, confirmed quantities, prices, terms, and delivery date into a clean record in about ten seconds.
-Review the captured fields, compare them against your original purchase order, and export to Excel or CSV for your tracker or ERP.
+Review the captured fields, compare them against your original purchase order, and export to Excel or CSV for your tracker or ERP, or push them straight through as a purchase order PDF to Excel conversion.
 That removes the manual reading and re-keying entirely.